even4void/aliquote/content/post/emacs-org-tufte-handout.md

                   ("\\subparagraph{%s}" . "\\subparagraph*{%s}"))))
 ```

 This defines a new template where we define the main document class and the packages we want to use.
 In this case, we do not want the default packages but we allow to define additional settings via a header option like `#+LATEX_EXTRA:`.
-Also, it is worth noting that the `nobib` option for the document class is recommended to avoid `biblatex` clashes with the `natbib` package.
+Also, it is worth noting that the `nobib` option for the document class is the [right way](https://tex.stackexchange.com/a/45949) to avoid `biblatex` clashes with the `natbib` package.
 (I tried setting `natbib=true` in the options for the `biblatex` package, but it didn't work.)

 Next, we just have to define this template as our default Latex class and indicate how to compile the file(s).
 We can use either `texi2pdf` or `latexmk`.
-I use both most of the times, and no longer bother with `pdflatex` or `lualatex`.
+I use either one depending on my mood, and I no longer have to bother with multiple runs of `pdflatex` or `lualatex`.

 ```emacs-lisp
 (font-lock-add-keywords 'org-mode